jimmux/code-em-all/README.md

 ## To do

 - Add more VSCode extensions and any required port configs to `devcontainer.json`
-- Install any additional languages and/or frameworks via `Dockerfile` and/or `postCreateCommand`
+- Install any additional languages and/or frameworks via `devcontainer.json` features, `Dockerfile` and/or `postCreateCommand`
 - Move threlte example to its own repo, and make it a subrepo of this, so it can have a built version online for viewing
 - Use the tests that come with the universal image?
 - Shell customisations, and other `.bashrc` tweaks